Will there be a cost for my student to participate in mLISD?

 Leander ISD makes every effort to block potentially dangerous or inappropriate content through content filtering.
 Users MUST use the filter when gaining access to the Internet using the District network.
 The District uses a content filtering firewall system that is CIPA (Children’s Internet Protection Act) compliant to filter certain Internet content.
 This is an automated filtering service and may inadvertently allow inappropriate content to be accessed.
 Content filters alone may not adequately protect students from accessing all harmful matter on the Internet.
 Parents/guardians are advised that it may be possible for a student using the District’s Internet services to view inappropriate content or to purchase goods and services for which the student may be liable.
 Users are expected to be responsible consumers of the Internet and digital media.

 The content filtering service is always in effect while the student is using the Leander ISD network.
-For more information about Internet safety, check out the Leander ISD Internet Filtering page or visit the OnGuard Online site.
+For more information about Internet safety, check out the Leander ISD Internet Filtering FAQ page or you may go to http://www.onguardonline.gov/.